 The Northstar Digital Literacy Project is available under a Creative Commons Attribution- NonCommercial-NoDerivs License which prohibits commercial use, freely allows use of the material with attribution, and prevents changes.

 The Standards and the Assessment Modules are freely available on the web.
-If a Certificate is desired, the assessments must be completed at a sponsored site (available only in Minnesota at this time).
+If a Certificate is desired, the assessments must be completed at a sponsored site.